AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 ## Readiness indicators

 The goal of readiness indicators is to show which recommendation types will perform best based on the catalog and behavioral data available.
-Readiness indicators are categorize into either [static-based](#static-based) or [dynamic-based](#dynamic-based).
+Readiness indicators are categorized into either [static-based](#static-based) or [dynamic-based](#dynamic-based).
 Static-based use catalog data only; whereas dynamic-based use behavioral data from your shoppers.
 That behavioral data is used to [train machine learning models](behavioral-data.md) to build personalized recommendations and to calculate their readiness score.

 Readiness indicators are calculated based on a couple factors: